Steps You Can Take to Snag That Dream Home

-An often-overlooked step in the moving process is the one that comes first – finding a place to go, particularly when you’re moving to a house.
-Just any old house will never do – you want to buy the house you want, even if you don’t know exactly what you want from the start.
+An often-overlooked step in the moving process is the one that comes first — finding a place to go, particularly when you’re moving to a house.
+Just any old house will never do — you’re looking for your dream home.
+You want to buy the house you want, even if you don’t know exactly what you want from the start.

-But anyone who has a dreaming of finding the perfect home knows the frustration of a competitive home market, which is what we have right now.
-Sellers hold most of the cards in the market.
-Homes don’t stay on the market long – in March, the average stay was 34 days, according to TheMortgageReport.com.
+But anyone who has dreamed of finding the perfect home knows the frustration of a competitive home market, which is what we have right now.
+Sellers hold most of the cards in the market, as the housing supply nationwide remains too low to meet steady demand.

 That means you can’t dawdle when you go house-hunting.
 To ensure you can move into the home of your dreams, there are a few steps you should take:

-When the housing market is truly competitive you may be tempted to look at every single listing that falls within this broad classification, but that would be a mistake.
-The most important step in moving quickly on a piece of property is to create a clear list of priorities and weed out homes that would simply waste your time and prevent you from pouncing on the ideal property.
+When the housing market is truly competitive, you may be tempted to look at every single listing that falls within this broad classification.
+But that would be a mistake.
+The most important step in moving quickly on a piece of property is to create a clear list of priorities to weed out homes that would simply waste your time and prevent you from pouncing on the ideal property.

-Instead of thinking in terms of the number of bedrooms you’d like, consider what the spaces will be used for and how big they would need to be and provide those details to the relator.
-For example:
+Instead of thinking in terms of the number of bedrooms you’d like, consider what the spaces will be used for and how big they would need to be.
+Provide those details to your agent.
+Make a detailed list like this:

-- Master bedroom a minimum of 10×15 with a private bathroom
+- A master bedroom that’s a minimum of 10 feet by 15 feet with a private bathroom

-- One bedroom located nearby minimum of 7×10
+- One bedroom located close to the master that’s a minimum of seven by 10 feet

 Do this with each component of the home listing the essentials for each space, including bathrooms, kitchen, laundry facilities, garage, outdoor space, and any other essential on your list.